signalogic/SigSRF_SDK/mediaTest_readme.md

  - "accelerated time" for bulk pcap handling
  - return audio content type from codecs (only for codecs that support this)

-Bug fixes:
+Bug fixes

  - keyboard handling inside containers
  - codec type auto-detection (some cases wrongly detected)

+3Q-4Q 2022

-3Q-4Q 2022 - new releases of pktlib, voplib, mediaMin, and mediaTest, including:
+- new releases of pktlib, voplib, mediaMin, and mediaTest, including:

  - support for handsets and voice assistants found in the wild using non-compliant EVS "AMR-WB IO mode" format
  - improved jitter buffer dynamic adjust supporting ultra-deep jitter buffer depths